TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.2/using/reference/multi-datacenter/statistics.md

   - /riak/kv/3.0.2/ops/mdc/statistics
 ---

-The following definitions describe the output of `riak-repl status`.
+The following definitions describe the output of `riak repl status`.
-Both Version 2 and Version 3 Replication statistics can be obtained using the `riak-repl status` command.
+Both Version 2 and Version 3 Replication statistics can be obtained using the `riak repl status` command.

 There are two things that you should note: